-With a background in political science and law, Stuart Chinn is interested in historical questions about politics, identity, race, gender, American political community, and judicial conceptions of community in the context of public education cases.
+Associate Dean Chinn hails from Eureka, California and received his BA, PhD (political science) and JD degrees from Yale University.
+He is an expert in constitutional law, constitutional legislation, and legal and political history.
+Given his background in political science and law, Associate Dean Chinn is interested in historical questions about politics, identity, race, gender, American political community, and judicial conceptions of community in the context of public education cases.